 To support the efficacy of uva ursi even further, the European Scientific Cooperative on Phytotherapy has included it in its list of substances suitable for treating cystitis when it is not indispensable to use antibiotics.

-Side effects and contraindications of uva ursi
+Side effects of uva ursi

 Interactions with other vegetable species

 Don’t lose sight of the fact that combining bearberry and aloe vera, given the aloesin or aloin contained in the latter substance, stimulates the natural capacity to inhibit the enzyme thyronase, which is responsible for oxidising phenols, intensifying the depigmenting function of uva ursi.